The 8(a) Social Disadvantaged Narrative Explained

 Q. Who needs to prepare a Social Disadvantage Narrative?

-As of August 22, 2023, the SBA now mandates that both current certified 8(a) Program participants and prospective 8(a) applicants applying to the 8(a) Program must furnish a social disadvantage narrative, irrespective of their minority or non-minority status.
+As of August 22, 2023, all prospective 8(a) applicants applying to the 8(a) Program must furnish a social disadvantage narrative, irrespective of their minority or non-minority status.

 This new requirement applies to individually-owned firms only and does not impact entity-owned firms, such as firms owned by Indian tribes, Alaska Native Corporations, or Native Hawaiian Organizations.